KasarLabs/bitcoin-da/README.md

 This crate allows to use bitcoin as a data availability layer.

-It provides `write` and `read` functions.
-This can be included in any sequencer written in rust and has been built specificaly for [Madara](https://github.com/keep-starknet-strange/madara).
+It offers both `write` and `read` functions.
+This can be incorporated into any sequencer written in Rust and has been specifically designed for [Madara](https://github.com/keep-starknet-strange/madara).

 This repo is rust adaptation of rollkit's [bitcoin-da](https://github.com/rollkit/bitcoin-da).